ahmohamed/NetPathMiner/README.md

 ### R Package dependencies
 NetPathMiner depends on package igraph to represent network objects.
 Installing igraph is required for the package to work.
 You will also need devtools package to install directly from github.
-NetPathMiner suggests package rBiopaxParser to process BioPAX files, RCurl to download annotations from the web, and RCytoscape to visualise networks in Cytoscape.
+NetPathMiner suggests package rBiopaxParser to process BioPAX files and RCurl to download annotations from the web.
 NetPathMiner can still work without installing the suggested packages, but you will not be able to use the aforementioned functionalities.

 ##### igraph
 Package igraph is available at CRAN.
 To install it call: